marciomat/reverse_engineering/picoctf/checkpass/README.md

 The first obvious thing to notice is the error message.
 It gives us a first clue since it tells us that the legnth is invalid.

-So if we feel like bruteforcing it we can try multiple different passwords until we find the right lenght.
+So if we feel like brute-forcing it we can try multiple different passwords until we find the right lenght.
-But later on we will find the check in the code.
+But we won't need that.

 # Solution